UrbanInstitute/custom-analytics/README.md

 *IMPORTANT NOTE* The `action` field accepts a String, but it must be the name of a [standard web event](https://developer.mozilla.org/en-US/docs/Web/Events).
 Examples include `click`, `dblclick`, `mouseenter`, etc. See the [MDN reference](https://developer.mozilla.org/en-US/docs/Web/Events) for a link of all event names.

-###label
+##label
 *This is NOT a required field*
 The optional `label` is a third tier of classification that Google uses.
 So, for example, each type of `button -> click` could have a separate label ("Download button", "Animate button", "Toggle button", etc.)

-###value
+####Special labels:
+There are two special values for the `label` parameter.
+- `label: "object_ID"` will use the object's css id as the label to send to google analytics.
+- `label: "object_HTML"` will send the entire html of the object as a label, e.g. `<button id = "cool_button" class = "buttons">Button</button>`

+##value
 *This is NOT a required field*
 The optional `value` can be used to attach an *integer* value to an event.
-Google tracks averages of these values, so they could be used for functions such as:
-- scroll depth tracking (see below)
+Google tracks averages of these values, so they could be used for functions such as scroll depth tracking (see below), or any other numeric value.
-- To be continued

 ##A note on scroll events